Storage server for OSD and monitoring

 By now I would favor pure NVMe machines, e.g. using U.2 slots.
 I hope I am not confusing something here though

 going full NVMe is unfortunately not that easy as it would require a different backplane.
 Also NVMe's in that form-factor are even more expensive.
 I think regular SATA SSDs already yield a performance boost for us and stay well within our budget.

 In the meantime I received an answer from DELTA with an offer.
 Using an 8e controller is not possible but they made me aware of the 8e8i controllers.
 Attached is the offer with such an controller.

-#22 Updated by nicksinger 11 months ago
+#22 Updated by nicksinger over 1 year ago

 - Status changed from Feedback to Workable